Ingénieur de recherche – déploiement outils IA sur Cluster (H/F)

 Formation et compétences requises :

-– a good experience in data analysis and machine learning (theory and practice of deep learning in python) is required
+– a strong experience in data analysis and machine learning (theory and practice of deep learning in python) is required

 – experiences/knowledge in time series prediction and environmental science is welcome